Wind Breaker (manga): Live-action film

 A live-action film adaptation was announced on June 20, 2025.
 Distributed by Warner Bros.
-Pictures, the film will be directed by Kentarō Hagiwara, with script written by Yōsuke Masaike.
-It is set to premiere in Japan on December 5, 2025.
-The film's theme song is "Stay Strong" performed by Be:First.
+Pictures, the film was directed by Kentarō Hagiwara, with screenplay by Yōsuke Masaike, and music by Yaffle and Rikimaru Sakuragi.
+The cast includes Koshi Mizukami, Taisei Kido, Rikako Yagi, Keito Tsuna, Junon of Be:First, Motoki Nakazawa, and Shuhei Uesugi.
+The film was released in Japan on December 5, 2025.
+The theme song for the film is "Stay Strong" performed by Be:First.

 Stage play

 A stage play adaptation of the manga, titled Stage: Wind Breaker (舞台WIND BREAKER, Butai Uindo Bureikā), was announced in September 2024.
-It ran from January 1–3 at the WW Hall of the Cool Japan Park Osaka, and from January 10–19, 2025, at Theater H in Tokyo.
+It ran from January 1–3, 2025 at the WW Hall of the Cool Japan Park Osaka, and from January 10–19, 2025 at Theater H in Tokyo.
 The play was directed by Go Ueki, and the scripts written by Kaori Miura.
 The cast features Ryoga Ishikawa as Haruka Sakura, Hiroki Sana as Hajime Umemiya, Shunichi Takahashi as Tōma Hiragi, Yūto Andō as Hayato Suō, Taiga Nakamoto as Kyōtarō Sugishita, and Kazan Yokoyama as Akihiko Nirei.

-Game
+Video game

-A video game adaptation, titled (WIND BREAKER 不良たちの英雄譚, Wind Breaker Furyō-tachi no Eiyūtan), was announced during the "Tōfū Shōtengai Halloween Matsuri" event on October 13, 2024.
+A free-to-play action role-playing game, subtitled (不良たちの英雄譚, Furyō-tachi no Eiyūtan), was announced during the "Tōfū Shōtengai Halloween Matsuri" event on October 13, 2024.
+The game was released on March 12, 2025 in Japan for iOS, Android and PC via Steam.

 Reception

-The series ranked 20th at the 2021 Next Manga Award in the web manga category.
+Wind Breaker ranked 20th at the 2021 Next Manga Award in the web manga category.
 At AnimeJapan 2022, the series ranked ninth in a poll asking what manga people want to see animated.
 It was nominated for the 49th Kodansha Manga Award in the shōnen category in 2025.
-The series was also nominated for the Harvey Awards in the Best Manga category in the same year.
+The series was also nominated in the Harvey Awards for the Best Manga category in the same year.

 By March 2022, the series had sold over 1.22 million copies between its digital and print versions.
+By September 2025, the series had over 10 million copies in circulation.

 The anime was nominated for Best Action at the 9th Crunchyroll Anime Awards in 2025.